- Garden / Landscaping / Patio — 255

 Metal roofing installation upgrades include "cool metal roofing", a solid, good looking metal roofing solution that saves up to 40% on annual energy costs depending on where you live.
 The secret to this metal roof’s ability to save energy lies in its finish.
 The typical dark asphalt roof traps heat inside the home.
 Basic metal roofing that is unpainted reflects the solar energy your asphalt roof would usually absorb.
 Homes in warmer climates are best suited to granular coated (pre-painted) metal roofing that reflects solar energy and cools the home by re-emitting absorbed solar radiation.
 Best of all, metal roofing is created from recycled materials, and metal roofing installation can be done directly over your asphalt roof.
 Overall, metal roofing:

-• Is expected to last more than 150 years If you are ready to transform your home using beautiful, energy efficient, long-lasting metal roofing, today is a great day to begin.
+- It is expected to last more than 150 years If you are ready to transform your home using beautiful, energy-efficient, long-lasting metal roofing, today is a great day to begin.

 Most Recent Articles